skaty5678/yolov5_drowsiness_detection/README.md

-# Ultralytics Yolov5 drowsiness detection
+# Real-Time drowsiness Detection with YOLOv5 and PyTorch

 Identification of objects in an image considered a common assignment for the human brain, though not so trivial for a machine.
 Identification and localization of objects in photos is a computer vision task called ‘object detection’.
 One of the most popular algorithms to date for real-time object detection is YOLO (You Only Look Once).

 In this project, we performed an end-to-end drowsiness detection to check whether a person is awake or drowsy, using the latest YOLOv5 implementation developed by Ultralytics.